OlegSirenko/ImGUI_GasFlowControll/README.md

 * We lightly changed code of [jfoshea's PID-controller with auto-tuning](https://github.com/jfoshea/PID-Controller)
 * For creating AppImage for Linux machines we used [LinuxDeploy utility](https://github.com/linuxdeploy/linuxdeploy)
 * For creating MSI installer we used [Wix Toolset v3.11](https://github.com/wixtoolset/wix3)
+* For showing plots we used [ImPlot lib for ImGui](https://github.com/epezent/implot)

 ## How to install